slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On career

 <!--
+- i'm really good in thsi game so i showld keep playaing vs i'm really good in thsi game so i showld stop playaing
+- philosophy improves your intellectual rigor!
+- behaviour economist: dar bonus no inicio do ano e tira-lo no fim do ano se as coisas correrem mal!
+- feels like play to you, look like work to others. -- naval
 - give the world what it need and it will give you what you want. -- Naval Ravikant*
 - you get rewarded for unique knowledge, not for effort.
 Effort is required to create unique knowledge. -- naval
 - you don't have 8 creative problem-solving hours in the day - you have 2.
 Spend your time wisely. -- naval